aryanmani04/Mearch-/README.md

 ## Status

-Actively being built and tweaked — expect rough edges.
-Auth is currently just a UI shell (no real accounts yet), and there's more polish to come around animations and empty states.
+Actively being built and tweaked. signup login  is currently just a UI shell , there's more polish to come around animations and empty states.